Claudiohbsantos/Articles/DbOptimization/DbOptimization.md

 That's where we need to think about the particular application we are working on and decide which queries are run most often, which are the most time-sensitive, and where our current bottlenecks are.

 It's always a good idea to A/B test the performance of an application's queries when deciding to add/remove indexes.
-To help make that easier, I recommend using a database management tool, my current favorite being SeeQr.
+To help make that easier, I recommend using a database management tool, my current favorite being [SeeQr](https://www.theseeqr.io/).

 Keep in mind that PostgreSQL has many other mechanisms for optimization that I am ignoring here.
 You might notice for example if you repeatedly run these queries while testing their execution time, the results may vary.
 That's because I am not taking caching into consideration since that would warrant an entirely different article.
 The tests here are aimed to give a rough estimate of the potential gains of indexing a column.

-If you'd like to know more about SeeQR and contribute to it's development, visit it's repository at https://github.com/open-source-labs/SeeQR.
+If you'd like to know more about SeeQR and contribute to it's development, visit it's repository in [github](https://github.com/open-source-labs/SeeQR).
 If you'd like more information about Indexes and the inner workings of PostgreSQL the https://www.postgresql.org/docs/current/ is a great place to start.

 ## Other tools worth checking out